 This type of SEO is everything covered in Points 5 to 13 of this article.

-Here’s a brief definition of this type of SEO:
+Here’s a brief definition of white hat SEO:

 Negative SEO is where you take the dark arts of black hat SEO and apply them not to your own website but to the website of a competitor.